Melissa Mathison: Screenwriting and production credits

 Mathison wrote the screenplay for E.T. the Extra-Terrestrial (1982) in collaboration with Steven Spielberg.
 It was nominated for an Oscar for Best Original Screenplay.
 The script was based on a story, written by John Sayles, that Spielberg provided to Mathison during the filming of Raiders of the Lost Ark (1981).
 Spielberg attributes the line "E.T. phone home" to Mathison.
 She collaborated again with Spielberg for The BFG (2016), her final film, which was dedicated in her memory.
 She also had film credits for The Escape Artist (1982) and The Indian in the Cupboard (1995).

 Dalai Lama

 Mathison met the Dalai Lama in 1990 when she was writing the script for Kundun (1997) and developed a lasting friendship with him.
 She continued to work as an activist for Tibetan freedom and was on the board of the International Campaign for Tibet.

 Personal life and death

-From 1983 to 2004, Mathison was married to Harrison Ford; the couple had two children.
+Mathison had a relationship with Francis Ford Coppola while working as his assistant on The Godfather Part II, an affair that lasted through the production of Apocalypse Now.
+From 1983 to 2004, she was married to Harrison Ford; the couple had two children.
 She died on November 4, 2015, in Los Angeles, aged 65, from neuroendocrine cancer.